iamcest/covid19-slides/covid-19-cxh-slides.md

 #

-- important to isolate patient and take appropriate respiratory precautions
+- Important to isolate patient and take appropriate respiratory precautions

 #

-- important to consider, and discuss with patients and document ceilings of care; clinical frailty score can be helpful in assessing who is likely to benefit from critical care.
+- Important to consider, and discuss with patients and document ceilings of care; clinical frailty score can be helpful in assessing who is likely to benefit from critical care.

 #

-- important to be careful with fluids (no role unless pt is shocked, might make oxygenation worse), steroids (no role, likely to increase mortality), no role for routine antipyretic administration to treat fever
+- Important to be careful with fluids (no role unless pt is shocked, might make oxygenation worse), steroids (no role, likely to increase mortality), no role for routine antipyretic administration to treat fever

 #

-- important to escalate early (if pt is for escalation) and requiring increase respiratory support and/or multiple organ support
+- Important to escalate early (if pt is for escalation) and requiring increase respiratory support and/or multiple organ support

 #

-- important to use appropriate PPE (we can't look after our patients if don't look after ourselves), to not be at work if you, or someone in your household, shows symptoms (follow PHE and local guidelines). important to check if you should be at work or not if you're pregnant, have a pre-existing medical condition, or take immunosuppressants.
+- Important to use appropriate PPE (we can't look after our patients if don't look after ourselves), to not be at work if you, or someone in your household, shows symptoms (follow PHE and local guidelines). important to check if you should be at work or not if you're pregnant, have a pre-existing medical condition, or take immunosuppressants.

 # Useful contacts

 #

 - COVID team, ITU, Palliative care, Site manager, Bed manager, Psych liason, Infection protection control
-- induction is app usually good
+- Induction is app usually good

 # nota bene

 #

-- it's a pandemic; demand will outstrip supply, we all need to pull together to do the best we can for our patients with the limited resource we have, we will all have important parts to play, no task that helps our patients is too small (and none of us are too big for any task that helps our patients)
+- It's a pandemic; demand will outstrip supply, we all need to pull together to do the best we can for our patients with the limited resource we have, we will all have important parts to play, no task that helps our patients is too small (and none of us are too big for any task that helps our patients)

 # References / further reading